 - Heatmapping/CRO software: Conversion rate optimization (CRO) aims to make your website more conversion friendly by tracking how users interact with your site.
 With the help of GTM, CRO implementations can be put in place to track events and user behavior without having to code it into the specific pages being tested.
 For those familiar with heatmapping software such as Hotjar, GTM allows you to implement their tracking code easily.

-- Pixel conversion tracking: Using GTM to install display and social pixel conversion tracking works, in the same way, is it does with Google Ads and GA implementation.
+- Pixel conversion tracking: Using GTM to install display and social pixel conversion tracking works, in the same way, as it does with Google Ads and GA implementation.

 Making Your Life Easier in the Long Run